garrandall/popular-music-data/tracks/car-wash-christina-aguilera-missy-elliott.md

 Working at the car wash, oh, oh, yeah, yeah
-At the car wash, yeah, ooh, ooh, ooh
+At the car wash, yeah, oh oohohoh
 At the car wash, ow, said, now come on and work it with me now Working at the car wash yeah, said, said, said, sing Said, said, said, sing